Place of Birth

 Elisabeth Kübler-Ross, a Swiss-born American psychiatrist, pioneered the concept of providing psychological counseling to the dying.
 In her first book, On Death and Dying (published in 1969), she described five stages she believed were experienced by those nearing death—denial, anger, bargaining, depression, and acceptance.
 She also suggested that death be considered a normal stage of life, and offered strategies for treating patients and their families as they negotiate these stages.

 During her career, Kübler-Ross wrote more than 20 books on death and related subjects, including To Live Until We Say Goodbye (1978), Living with Death and Dying (1981), and The Tunnel and the Light (1999).
 She also traveled around the world, giving her “Life, Death, and Transition” workshops.
-Funded by the profits from her books, workshops, and talks, she established Shanti Nilaya, an educational retreat, in Escondido, California, in 1977.
-Around that same time, she formed the Elisabeth Kübler-Ross Center
+Funded by the profits from her books, workshops, and talks, she established Shanti Nilaya, an educational retreat center in Escondido, California, in 1977.
+Around that same time, she formed the Elisabeth Kübler-Ross Center.

 - "Live, so you do not have to look back and say: 'God, how I have wasted my life."